-DINOLE®, together with the Slow Fiber network is committed to change the old paradigms of industrial textile production.
+DINOLE®, together with the Slow Fiber® network is committed to change the old paradigms of industrial textile production.
 Even in the fast fashion era, a production and commercial model based on QUALITY, CIRCULARITY and DIGNITY is still possible.
+We continue offering to the market durable and high-quality products, also having a big impact on local community: our ethical production process allows workers TO REMAIN IN TOUCH WITH THEIR TRADITIONS, thus enhancing and nurturing the knowledge and skills of the territory, patiently developed and handed down from generation to generation.